CMPSC-580-Allegheny-College-Spring-2024/exemplarproject-Orion-Grieco/README.md

   * An ideal enhancement for this idea would to be to search for either a phrase (or a string within an article that matches the user-inputted phrase as close as possible), or a set of keywords.
   * Another enhancement in kind to this general notion would be to utilize a larger or more robust model as well to further support the accuracy of the similarity matrix scores, as well as improve the overall accuracy and general function of the model.
 * General research into interactions between models as well would be convenient, as to look for different ways to enhance the function of the artifact through "mixing and matching" of a multitude of packages, modules, or models altogether.
+* The artifact could also be tweaked to be used in a financial setting, where it could

+### Capabilities and Applications of the Artifact

+* The Artifact is effective in calculating similarity matrix scores between user input and an article.
+  * This gives some leeway to provide an application into the education or data science industries, where it could possibly be used to evaluate the viability of content within a file to deem it fit or otherwise unfit for analysis or consumption within the classroom.
+It could even be used in a financial setting, where it could further be used (given some probable tweaks or enhancements) to look for certain figures or notes within financial documents or visuals.

 ---